-It’s not difficult to capture the essence of Paxos.
-Situated just 30 miles south of Corfu, Paxos is the smallest and one of the most beautiful islands of the Ionian Sea.
+The island of Paxos is one of the smallest islands in the Greek Ionion Island chain, that lie to the west of the Greek mainland.
+Paxos is located 30 miles south of Corfu and has a rich cultural heritage and a very colorful history.
 The absence of an airport has protected the island from the influx of mass tourism and so Paxos can only be reached by boat.
 There is a quick and direct ferry service from Corfu to either Loggos or Gaios, as well as ferries from Igoumenitsa which moor in Gaios.

 Loggos is one of the smallest ports on Paxos and is considered the most picturesque.
 There are a number of restaurants around the harbour, as well as a couple of bars to relax and enjoy a drink.
 Boats ranging from 30HP to 50HP can be rented in Loggos, which offer a great opportunity to explore many of the caves and reach beaches that are not easily accessible by foot.
 Glyfada Beach Villas is only a 15-minute walk from Loggos, however, there is a minibus service 1 x per week Euro 2,00 per person one way (evenings) run by the owner, Spiros.
 The minibus leaves Glyfada at approximately 7:00 pm and returns from Loggos at 10:00 pm.
 We recommend that you bring some shoes for the walk to Loggos because it is not easy in high heels or flip-flops, due to the stony path.